-Up to roughly ninety percent of the guitar playing population is right handed.
+Up to roughly ninety percent of the playing population is right hand oriented.

 But that doesn’t mean that it is the best fit for everyone, and if you’re here reading this article, then you have probably found that left handed may be your groove.

 Which hand Do You Strum A Guitar With?

 When you are trying to discover which orientation to play, one quick way to decide is to strum the guitar.